 Avoid home cleaning products that contain chlorine.
 There are natural and organic alternatives available.
 You can even make your own.

-One of the most significant measures you can take is to always drink purified water and consider a water purification system for your home.
+One of the most significant measures you can take is to always drink distilled water or consider a water purification system for your home.
 It will help to reduce toxins before the water even comes out the faucet.

 - Carlsen KH.
 The breathless adolescent asthmatic athlete.
 Eur Respir J. 2011 Sep;38(3):713-20. doi: 10.1183/09031936.00068510.
 Epub 2011 Mar 24.
 Review.